Santander blind snake

-The Santander blind snake (Trilepida nicefori) is a species of snake in the family Leptotyphlopidae.
+The Santander blind snake (Trilepida nicefori) is a species of snake in the subfamily Epictinae of the family Leptotyphlopidae.
 The species is endemic to Colombia.

 Etymology

 The specific name, nicefori, is in honor of missionary Brother Nicéforo María (1888–1980), born Antoine Rouhaire in France, who established a natural history museum in Medellín, Colombia.

-Geographic range
+Geographic distribution

-T. nicefori is known only from Santander Department, Colombia.
+Trilepida nicefori is known only from Santander Department, Colombia.

+Habitat

+The preferred natural habitat of Trilepida nicefori is forest, at elevations of 1,750–1,824 m.

 Description

-T. nicefori is a very small snake.
+Trilepida nicefori is a very small snake.
 Adults may attain a total length (including tail) of 10.5 cm.
 It is uniform brown dorsally, and beige ventrally.

+Behavior

+Trilepida nicefori is terrestrial and fossorial.

+Diet

+Trilepida nicefori preys upon termites and also eats insect larvae.